External or outer ear, consisting of:

 The throat is a ring-like muscular tube that acts as the passageway for air, food, and liquid.
 The throat also helps in forming speech.
 The throat consists of:

 Larynx.
 This houses the vocal cords and is crucial to speech and breathing.
-The larynx also serves as a passageway to both the trachea (windpipe to the lung) and the esophagus (canal to the stomach).
+The larynx also serves as a passageway to the trachea (windpipe to the lung).

 Epiglottis.
 This is located above the larynx and works with the larynx and vocal cords to push the food into the esophagus, therefore keeping food from entering the windpipe.